pmem/rpma/tools/perf/BENCHMARKING.md

  - fio >= 3.27
  - numactl
- - pciutils (needed by ddio.sh, required only in case of the Cascade Lake platforms)

-*Note*: The newest features are available on the development branch: https://github.com/pmem/fio.git
+ - pciutils (needed by ddio.sh, required only in case of the Cascade Lake platforms) *Note*: You can check the required packages here `rpma/utils/docker/images/` *Note*: The newest features are available on the development branch: https://github.com/pmem/fio.git

 ```sh